 funds currently being generated by the district's property tax to cover priority roads, little to no maintenance has been possible on secondary roads.

-A committee member calls the contractor once the snow depth reaches about 6".
+A committee member calls the contractor when the snow depth requires plowing.
 Snow is usually removed by 7 AM or 5 PM daily.What is the speed limit on DHRID roads?

 15-20 mphWho is responsible for cleaning driveway culverts within the district?